midiacom/alfa/README.md

 Important!
 Be default the docker API to port: 2375 if you need another port then change the configuration at api/config/dev.env

+# Build de SRC and the VMS

+1 - Access the folder alfa
+2 - sudo ./setup.sh

 # To run the API

 You need the docker and docker-compose instaled in your machine.